-London proudly boasts some of the world’s greatest concert halls: Royal Festival Hall, The Royal Albert Hall, The Barbican, annnnd a multi-storey carpark in Peckham…
+London proudly boasts some of the world’s greatest concert halls: the Royal Festival Hall at the Southbank Centre, the Royal Albert Hall, the Barbican, and a multi-storey carpark in Peckham.

 The seating arrangement is a simple one, where folded chairs are laid out on the tarmac across the carpark’s ninth floor – one below Frank’s Cafe – and audiences can then lend their ears to the sounds of opera, orchestra, piano and possibly the odd train passing through.